MotionLab-Anonymous/MotionLab/README.md

 - [2025/01/23] release evaluating code
 - [2025/02/01] release codes of specialist models
 - [2025/02/03] release checkpoints
-- [2025/02/04] 🔥🔥 our unified model outperforms the ours specialist models on all task metrics by modifying the CFG parameters
+- [2025/02/04] 🔥🔥 our unified model outperforms the our specialist models on all task metrics by modifying the CFG parameters
 - [2025/03/11] 🔥🔥 update the demo video to be more concise